-2020 has changed multifamily housing and introduced new best practices and standards regarding public health.
+2020 changed multifamily housing and introduced new best practices and standards regarding public health.
 Even in a post-COVID world, health and safety concerns won’t go away.
 As such, the demand for safety-focused amenities is here to stay.

 To meet changing demands, multifamily housing must adjust course.
-In this post, we’ll explore the future of multifamily housing and examine how proptech can help you adapt to industry changes to improve resident experience and retention.
+In this post, we’ll explore the future of multifamily housing and examine how proptech can help you adapt to industry changes to improve resident experience and boost resident retention.

 Navigate this post: